-According to the U.S. Bureau of Labor Statistics (BLS), diagnostic medical sonographers earned a mean annual wage of $67,170 as of 2013 (www.bls.gov).
-Job opportunities were predicted to grow by 46% from 2012-2022, which was much greater than average.
+According to the U.S. Bureau of Labor Statistics (BLS), diagnostic medical sonographers earned a median annual wage of $72,510 as of 2018.
+Job opportunities were predicted to grow by 19% from 2018-2028, which was much greater than average.
 Aging patients in need of diagnostic imaging and healthcare providers choosing ultrasound imaging rather than radiologic procedures were two factors contributing to the employment growth, reported the BLS.

 Most sonogram technicians receive their training through associate's degree programs, although certificate programs are available for individuals with healthcare experience.
 They can choose to specialize in areas such as obstetrics or neurology and may boost their careers by obtaining professional certification.
 Job opportunities in this field are growing much faster than average, and the median salary was nearly $73,000 in 2018.